dweekly/docs/pages/dashboard/link-level-access.md

-The "Link" level of a Branch account is the fourth level of access and includes access (either edit or read-only) to the following functionality:
+The <notranslate>"Link"</notranslate> level of a Branch account is the fourth level of access and includes access (either edit or read-only) to the following functionality:

 <table>
   <tr>